Likk/Acme-Undead/README.md

+This is Perl module Acme-Undead.git

+INSTALLATION

+WebService::Onelogin installation is straightforward.
+If your cpanm is set up, you should just be able to do

+    % cpanm install Acme-Undead

+DOCUMENTATION

-# NAME
+NAME

-Acme::Undead - It's new $module
+      Acme::Undead - The Undead is not die!

-# SYNOPSIS
+SYNOPSIS
       use Acme::Undead;

-# DESCRIPTION

-Acme::Undead is ...
+      die('undead is not die');
+      print 'Hell world'; #Hell world

+      no Acme::Undead;
+      die() #died

+OVERRIDE METHODS
+  die
+      undead is not die!

+  sleep
+      undead is not sleeping

+  bless
+      the god bless clean undead auras.

+AUTHOR
+      likkradyus E<lt>perl {at} li {dot} que {dot} jpE<gt>

-# LICENSE
+LICENSE

-Copyright (C) likkradyus.

       This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# AUTHOR
+So you can do:

+    % perldoc -t Acme::Undead

+to read the documentation online with your favorite pager.

-likkradyus &lt;perl{at}li.que.jp>
+likkradyus